C4Q/AC-iOS-Protocols/README.md

 ### 1. Objectives

 1. Begin to understand the protocols and the delegate design pattern in programming
-2. Practice handling delegation somehow
+2. Handle delegation in preparation for tomorrow

 ---
 ### 2. But why Protocols?